 Because I love you guys, I’ve also got a great guide here on how to roast a turkey so that it comes out tender and evenly cooked every time.

-I promise, perfect roast meat is not difficult.
+I promise, perfect roast chicken is not difficult.
 It just takes a little practice and help along the way.
+The tips below will help you hone your technique so that you’re roasting perfect chickens every single time.

 - 1 whole chicken

 - The proper cooking time depends on the size of your chicken.
 A 4-pound chicken should take about 1 to 1-1/2 hours to roast at 400°F (204°C).
 I highly recommend a meat thermometer, one that stays in the chicken while it cooks and lets you set an alarm for when it reaches the proper temperature.
 This keeps you from continually opening the oven door, which will greatly increase your cooking time.

 - Basting the bird won’t give you crispier skin.
 In fact, you’ll get limp, soggy skin and it only marginally affects the flavor.